 Ezekiel has received his instructions and been reassured that God is with him.
 Now, he is told to go to those who are in exile and declare the Word of the Lord.
 This is just like what happened before Jesus was taken up to heaven.
 He gave us our instructions, reassured us that He would be with us, and told us to go (see Matthew 28:18-20).
 We, too, are told to go to those who are in exile as, without Christ, those around us are in captivity.

-Then the Spirit lifted me up, and I heard behind me a loud rumbling sound - May the glory of the Lord be praised in his dwelling place! - the sound of the wings of the living creatures brushing against each other and the sound of the wheels beside them, a loud rumbling sound.
+A spirit lifted me up, and I heard behind me a very loud sound - blessed be the glory of ADONAI from his place!
+It was the sound of the wings of the living creatures as they beat against each other, and the sound of the wheels next to them, a very loud sound.

 Ezekiel begins to describe what happened next but he broke out in praise as God was behind him and on the move.
 As a Christian, you may know the feeling of knowing that God is with you and in control and many times that can just cause us to break out in worship as we meditate on that fact.
 When God is really moving in your life, worship is a natural reaction to that presence (glory).

-The Spirit then lifted me up and took me away, and I went in bitterness and in the anger of my spirit, with the strong hand of the Lord upon me.
-I came to the exiles who lived at Tel Abib near the Kebar River.
-And there, where they were living, I sat among them for seven days - overwhelmed.
+So a spirit lifted me up and took me away.
+I went in bitterness and the heat of my spirit, with the hand of ADONAI strong on me.
+I went to the exiles who were living in Tel-Aviv, by the K'var River and stayed with them there in a stupefied state for seven days.

 The Spirit of God took Ezekiel and placed him at Tel Abib where he was to share the message.
 The prophet is honest as he tells us that he didn't want to go and in fact was bitter and angry in his spirit.
 He had forgotten that falling on your face in worship of God is good but God is also worshiped when we obediently go and do what He has for us to do.
 Then, he tells us that for seven days he simply sat among the people in shock.

-At the end of seven days the word of the Lord came to me: 'Son of man, I have made you a watchman for the house of Israel; so hear the word I speak and give them warning from me.'
+After seven days the word of ADONAI came to me: "Human being, I have appointed you to be a watchman for the house of Isra'el.
+When you hear a word from my mouth, you are to warn them for me.

 God tells the prophet that he is a watchman for the house of Israel.
 This is talking about the fact that the cities had men stationed on top of the walls to watch for approaching danger.
 The job of the watchman was to alert the people so that they would be ready to defend themselves and not be destroyed.
 Likewise, Ezekiel is to listen and give the warning to God's people so that they might be saved.
 Although we do not have many walled cities today, this is much like the lifeguards that we have at beaches and pools.
 These people are trusted to keep people safe and warn them of approaching dangers such as rip currents and sharks.
 We, too, are called to sound the alarm and warn our fellow man that danger is coming in the form of judgment for sin.

-'When I say to a wicked man, "You will surely die," and you do not warn him or speak out to dissuade him from his evil ways in order to save his life, that wicked man will die for his sin, and I will hold you accountable for his blood.'
+If I say to a wicked person, 'You will certainly die'; and you fail to warn him, to speak and warn the wicked person to leave his wicked way and save his life; then that wicked person will die guilty; and I will hold you responsible for his death.

 If a watchman did not warn the people of approaching danger, then they would die and he would be the cause.
 As we see in this verse, the same is true if Ezekiel does not warn the people that judgment for their sins is coming.
 What if the lifeguard saw a bunch of sharks approaching a group of swimmers and did not warn them?
 We would all agree that their injuries and possible death would be because of the lifeguard.
 We, too, have that same responsibility (if we are in Christ).
 God places people in our path every day that need to hear the gospel and, if we do not share the good news that Jesus Christ paid for their sins, their blood is on our heads because we had the power to warn them but did not do so.

-'But if you do warn the wicked man and he does not turn from his wickedness or from his evil ways, he will die for his sin; but you will have saved yourself.'
+On the other hand, if you warn the wicked person, and he doesn't turn from his wickedness or his wicked way, then he will still die guilty; but you will have saved your own life.

 Ezekiel's job was to proclaim the Word of God to the people and trust God to work in them to bring them to repentance.
 The same is true for us today in that we are called to tell people the gospel of Jesus Christ but they must accept it and believe for themselves.
 Like Ezekiel, we must warn them that the penalty for sin is death and they can either accept the payment from Jesus or pay it for themselves.
 If they reject the Truth then they will die for their sins.
 When God says "you will have saved yourself" it does not mean that we will lose our salvation if we do not tell someone about Jesus but it does mean that we will have to answer for it in the judgment of saints.
 This is when Jesus hands out rewards for our service here on earth (see Revelation 20).

-'Again, when a righteous man turns from his righteousness and does evil, and I put a stumbling block before him, he will die.
-Since you did not warn him, he will die for his sin.
-The righteous things he did will not be remembered, and I will hold you accountable for his blood.'
+Similarly, when a righteous person turns away from his righteousness and commits wickedness, I will place a stumblingblock before him - he will die; because you failed to warn him, he will die in his sin; his righteous acts which he did will not be remembered; and I will hold you responsible for his death.

 Throughout the Bible, the number two is associated with testimony and the establishment of truth.
 When God repeats something, it is wise for us to pay attention.
 Here the concept of the responsibility of the watchman is repeated and so we, too, should take this to heart.
 The stumbling block that is mentioned here is grace through Jesus Christ and that causes those who trust in their own actions for salvation to stumble and fall.
 They can do a million things right but, without grace, one bad thing will lead to destruction.

-But if you do warn the righteous man not to sin and he does not sin, he will surely live because he took warning, and you will have saved yourself.
+But if you warn the righteous person that a righteous person should not sin, and he doesn't sin; then he will certainly live, because he took the warning; and you too will have saved your life."

 If the watchman warns the people and they are prepared, then they are saved from the coming danger.
 The same is true for us today in that, if we hear the good news of Jesus Christ and take it to heart, we are saved from the coming destruction and will live with Him forever.
 When it says that the watchman will be saved it is not talking about this salvation but about responsibility and the second judgment (rewards judgment for believers).

-The hand of the Lord was upon me there, and he said to me, 'Get up and go out to the plain, and there I will speak to you.'
-So I got up and went out to the plain.
-And the glory of the Lord was standing there, like the glory I has seen by the Kebar River, and I fell facedown.
+The hand of ADONAI came on me there, and he said to me, "Get up, go out to the valley, and I will speak with you there."
+So I got up and went out to the valley.
+The glory of ADONAI was there, like the glory I had seen by the K'var River; and I fell on my face.

 After explaining his responsibility to him, God tells the prophet to go out into the plain.
 When he obeys, God is there once again.
 It may seem kind of strange that God does not just lay it all out there for Ezekiel but instead has him going here and there.
 Once again, when God shows up the prophet assumes the normal position which is face to the ground.
 Though God will never leave us, the closeness of our relationship with Him changes.
 If, like Ezekiel, we listen and obey Him, He will meet us where He sends us.
 If we do not listen and obey, we may go some other direction and miss the blessing that the prophet describes in seeing His glory.

-Then the Spirit came into me and raised me to my feet.
-He spoke to me and said: 'Go, shut yourself inside your house.
-And you, son of man, they will tie with ropes; you will be bound so that you cannot go out among the people.
-I will make your tongue stick to the roof of your mouth so that you will be silent and unable to rebuke them, though they are a rebellious house.'
+A spirit entered me and put me on my feet.
+Then he spoke with me and said to me, "Go, shut yourself inside your house.
+Human being, you are going to be bound with ropes, unable to go out among the people.
+I will make your tongue stick to the roof of your mouth, so that you will be mute, unable to reprove them; for they are a rebellious house.

 God tells Ezekiel that he is going to be persecuted (tied with ropes) and, even in the midst of the attacks on him, he is not going to be able to cry out or to curse them.
 This is the same thing that happened to Jesus in that, as they beat Him and even crucified Him, He did not curse those that were doing it.
 It is also a pattern for us to follow in that, if we are following Christ, we can expect persecution as well and our reaction should be the same.
 This reaction can only come from God as we see that it was God who closed Ezekiel's mouth.
 God has given us the same power through the presence of the Holy Spirit and, if we listen and obey, we can react like Jesus even in the face of severe trials.